cpifano/lolo-backend/README.md

-**Lolo Backend** is a REST Framework and provides an automatic CRUD backend server generator based on your models' definitions and validation rules for [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/en/).
+**Lolo Backend** is a REST Framework and provides an automatic asynchronous CRUD backend server generator based on your models' definitions and validation rules for [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/en/).

 It is extremely easy to implement and provides a great variety of tools and possibilities for the implementation of a RESTful backend server.